openremote/documentation/docs/user-guide/assets-agents-and-attributes.md

 # Assets, Agents and Attributes

 ## Assets
 An asset is a digital representation of a physical or logical `Thing` (this is the `Thing` in Internet of Things).
-An asset is always attached to a realm, so data is not shared between realms so each realm is considered to be a silo.
+An asset is always attached to a realm, so data is not shared between realms; each realm is considered to be a silo.
 Assets are persisted.
 OpenRemote stores your current asset status in its database, and manages it in rules and flows.
 This collectively is called the context of your OpenRemote system.

 ## Attributes
 Each asset can have one or more attributes that hold a value; a value can be of any type that can be represented as JSON.
 The name of the attribute is used to cross-reference it with an attribute descriptor (see below), which provides schema information for the attribute.